ati-ia/yaskawa-ft-ethernet/README.md

   - Sensor with communication electronics compatible with Yaskawa robots
   - Interface plate(s) and fasteners for mounting to the robot
   - Cables
+  - Drawings and 3D models are available from ATI
 ## Software from ATI for Yaskawa Users:
   - For Smart Pendant Users:
     - ATI Yaskawa-Ready YIP which includes: